15 Instagram Trends That Will Make An Impact In 2023

-With a recent update, users that broadcast on IGTV can now also share a short preview in their feed.
+With an update, users that broadcast on IGTV can now also share a short preview in their feed.
 If you check the kinoyoga profile, for example, you’ll see the vertical videos from IGTV among her posts.

 Before this feature showed up, it was a bit difficult to promote IGTV channels.
 The low traffic and engagement that early adopters saw left many wondering if IGTV would be Instagram’s biggest flop.

 Now that you can write captions and actively direct your followers to IGTV, it has the potential to capitalize on the ever-growing trend of mobile videos.
 Brands that utilize IGTV have to incorporate preview posts in their feeds as well.
 Otherwise, you’re really only doing half the job.

 When everything shifted to being online, Instagram Live started to boom amidst the beginning of the pandemic and is still popular today.
 Business owners are sharing their stories, and followers are finding new ways to connect with brands they love.
 No matter what industry you’re in, Instagram Live is sure to be an important part of your Instagram marketing strategy in 2023.

 There are plenty of different ways you can use Instagram Live to connect with your audience, even if you don’t want to do the traditional face-to-camera type video.
 You can:

 - Share tutorials about how to use your products or services.